Homemade Sweetened Condensed Milk (Easy 2‑Ingredient Recipe)

 Substitutions & Variations

 STEP 2.
-Stir well using a spatula and set it on a stove with medium heat.
-Let it simmer.
+Stir well with a spatula and place the pan over medium heat.
+Let the mixture come to a gentle simmer.

 STEP 4.
-Strain the milk so you have a smooth texture.
-Pour into a jar to keep.
+Strain the condensed milk for a silky-smooth finish.
+Pour into a clean jar and let it cool before storing.

 Pro Tips